Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 - Shabby Chic Decorating Ideas

-In the list of suggested videos below, we’ve also linked to a few interior design courses online for free that aren’t in that playlist, but which deserve to be.
+In the list of suggested videos below, we’ve also linked to a few interior design courses online for free that aren’t in that playlist but deserve to be.

-Houzz is a 35-million member community, helping you remodel and design your home.
+Houzz boasts a 35-million member community dedicated to helping you remodel and design your home.
 Being a largely visually-oriented site, there are a huge number of curated interior photos (which you can easily save) to act as inspiration.
 There’s also a wealth of blog posts covering design topics, case studies, and tours of well-designed homes.

-When you feel ready to take the plunge into your next interior design project, there are a number of other free online resources that’ll help make your life a lot easier.
+When you feel ready to take the plunge into your next interior design project, there are a number of other free online resources that will help make your life a lot easier.

 Free Room Planning Software

-As you can see, there’s a deep wealth of information available online to help you learn about interior design.
+As you can see, there’s a huge amount of information available online to help you learn about interior design.
 When you’re looking for interior design courses online, we highly recommend the ones above.

-We hope these will offer you the basics of interior design principles, some funky ideas, plenty of inspiration, and a ton of practical advice and guidance to build your confidence when it comes to tackling your own home.
+We hope these interior design courses offer you the basic interior design principles, some funky ideas, plenty of inspiration, and a ton of practical advice and guidance to build your confidence when it comes to tackling your own home.